Kazark/vim-tabv/README.md

 are define in each environment: `vs` and `sp`, which will open two files split vertically or horizontally.

-### Open relevant files for already opened file in same tab
+## Open relevant files for already opened file in same tab
 Will attempt to figure out where the unit tests for the current buffer are and open them in a vertically split window:

     :Vsunittests

-## Desired future behavior
-+ Implement for more languages (if you have a language you would like to see implemented, let me know; I'm working on features on an as-needed basis)
-  - C# (in progress)
-+ Have functions make more intelligent attempts to find the files you want
-  - Based on `makefile` for C++ projects
-  - Improved `Gruntfile`-based guessing algorithm
-+ Prompt one multiple files names for vertical split and split functions (already implemented for tab edit)
-+ Possible (?):
-  - Angular: pull up HTML file for a controller, or vice-versa
-  - Pull up a file for the word under the cursor